Selling Your Pharmacy Is A Major Business And Life Decision

 As the seller, it’s important to understand your role and what will be expected of you throughout the selling process.
 Knowing how to approach this process will determine how successful the outcome is for you.
 Every buyer will perform a certain level of due diligence, and you will be expected to act in good faith to provide them with the necessary information.
 The seller is expected to be transparent with their financial and store information, so that a buyer can make an informed decision of whether or not to pursue the pharmacy for purchase.

-Pharmacy Transition Partners will help you understand the process, learn how to get started, gather the necessary documents, and position your pharmacy for sale to potential buyers.
+Independent Rx will help you understand the process, learn how to get started, gather the necessary documents, and position your pharmacy for sale to potential buyers.

 Have you considered the following?

 This may be the most important financial transaction of your life